-Because most engineering courses require math prerequisites and because some engineering courses are offered only annually or biennially, sequencing is very important.
-The student is strongly urged to plan his or her program with a counselor or the engineering advisor.
+SVC engineering courses are designed to introduce students to the field of engineering and/or fulfill prerequisites for upper division engineering courses.
+Because many of the engineering courses have math prerequisites and because most engineering courses are offered only annually or biennially, sequencing is very important.
+Students seeking a Science Transfer AS-T degree in Engineering are strongly urged to plan his or her degree program with a counselor or an engineering advisor.